TFMV/parity/README.md

 - `ArrowReader`: Reads data from Arrow IPC files
 - `CSVReader`: Reads and converts CSV data to Arrow format

+All readers support both streaming batch processing and full dataset loading through:

+- `Read()`: Returns the next batch of records
+- `ReadAll()`: Loads the entire dataset into memory at once

 ### Dataset Writers

 - `ParquetWriter`: Writes data to Parquet files